adithyathecoder/Treasure/README.md

 ## Story

 ```
-It's a plane a relic of the past, faster than sound, somehow related to the first man on the moon.
+The old style phone messaging in key pad mobile.
 ```

 ## Puzzle

-Solve the Numble Puzzle based on the clue and intellingent guess.
+Solve the number Puzzle based on the clue and intellingent guess.

 ## Dead end: 1